 If you want to cheat the system, you can sell someone GC by sending them the bill's serial number in a memo, and then in a totally separate transaction, even off-line, they give you money.
 Then, the seller does not need to pay the "taxes" to the artist and to the community resales commission.
-The transfer should be recognized by validators as valid - it is a successful cheat, as far as blockchain rules go.
+The transfer, per se, of the GC, should be recognized by validators as valid - it is a successful cheat, as far as blockchain rules go.
 The ones who lose out are the artists and the general community value.
-The cheat does not hurt the integrity of GC, and the cheat only works within an ecosystem where the participants are supporting GC's value.
+The cheat does not hurt the integrity of GC bills.
 Even so - don't do this!